 (3) We can make sense of the intuition that there are indeed an infinite number of truths.
 After all, God’s mind is omniscient and would know, for example, an infinite number of necessarily true mathematical propositions.

-(4) We can understand how necessary truths can be relevant to us and our world: God intends that they apply since God made this world and made us in his image.
+(4) We can understand how necessary truths can be relevant to us and our world: God intends that they apply since God made this world and us in his image.

-(5) We can understand how we can discover the same propositions which seems to be required if we are going to have objective truth and avoid the pitfalls of relativism.
+(5) We can understand how we can all discover the same propositions which seems to be required if we are going to have objective truth and avoid the pitfalls of relativism.
 After all, God is unique and God’s thinkings are unique as well.

 (6) We can understand how there is an interrelated system of propositions since all truth is interrelated in God’s unique mind.
 As Leibniz put it in On the Ultimate Origination of Things: [I]t [the ultimate source for the reality of eternal truths] can be sought in but one source, because of the interconnection among all these things [necessary truths]” (Hackett, 45).